🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 7. Crawlability

-The purpose of a landing page is to increase campaign conversions by tailoring messages and offers to specific sources of traffic.
-Unlike homepages, landing pages stay laser-focused on converting visitors into leads, subscribers, downloads, or whatever conversion goal you decide.
+The purpose of a landing page is to increase campaign conversions by tailoring messages and offers to specific audiences through targeted marketing campaigns.
+Unlike homepages, landing pages stay laser-focused on converting visitors into whatever conversion goal you decide:

 Landing pages don't seek to satisfy everyone; they seek to satisfy specific people with specific goals.

-For example, Gusto’s PPC landing page for the keyword “HR software” has one goal and one goal only: to capture leads.
+For example, Gusto's PPC landing page for the keyword “HR software” has one goal: to capture leads.

 Gusto landing page